How not to sweat after a shower.

 07 February, 2009.
 Tagged as Life Skills

 Now that the days are getting hotter and hotter, it’s time I taught you a skill that very few people have mastered: how not to sweat as soon as you get out of the shower.
 I’ll be discussing my favourite techniques, plus some not-so-favourite ones, and you’d be well-advised to use all of them.

 The trigger for after-shower sweating can be put down to four factors:

-- The vapour from hot water, combined with its temperature, raise the humidity and temperature of the bathroom.
+- The vapour from hot water, combined with its temperature, raises the humidity and temperature of the bathroom.

 - Rubbing dry with a towel causes friction, which in turn causes heat.

-- Your towel and clothing have probably warmed just like the rest of your house, and contact with them immediately warms you.
+- Your towel and clothing are probably warm, and contact with them immediately warms you.

 In other words: hot water, a hot room, friction and warm clothing and towelling are the causes of after-shower sweating.

 The Cool-Down method works on the ‘hot water’ and ‘hot room’ causes.